Separated migrant families on Trump's State of the Union: 'We do not deserve all the damage'

 Families seeking asylum in the U.S. who were separated by the Trump administration said that while they are honored to attend the State of the Union speech before Congress on Tuesday evening, seeing the president will remind them of their recent suffering.

-Gonzalez and her children, ages 6 through 11, will attend the speech as guests of Rep. Adriano Espaillat, D-N.Y.
+Gonzalez and her children, ages 6 to 11, will attend the speech as guests of Rep. Adriano Espaillat, D-N.Y.

 President Donald Trump's address to Congress and the nation follows a five-week partial government shutdown,the longest in the nation's history, that resulted from his insistence on border-wall funding.